• Skip to primary navigation

 Here's a picture of everything you'll need.
 For a full list of ingredients, see the recipe card.

-jackfruit quesadilla ingredients in bowls
+jackfruit quesadilla ingredients in bowls.

 • When buying canned jackfruit, make sure it's young green jackfruit in water or brine, not in syrup.
-It's so popular now you can find cans at most well-stocked grocery stores like Trader Joe's, or you can buy them on Amazon.
+It's so popular now that you can find cans at most well-stocked grocery stores like Trader Joe's, or you can buy them on Amazon.

 • You can leave the black beans whole and season them with a teaspoon of garlic salt, but I like to use smashed black beans for these quesadillas.
 See the recipe card for instructions.